Suspects wanted for stealing $11,000 from man outside of his Collingdale home

-COLLINGDALE, Pennsylvania (WPVI) -- Collingdale police hope surveillance video of a strong-arm robbery helps lead to a couple of arrests.
+COLLINGDALE, Pennsylvania (WPVI) -- Police in Delaware County hope surveillance video of a strong-arm robbery will help lead to arrests.

 It happened around 12:30 a.m.
-Wednesday along the 200 block of Wolfendon Avenue in Collingdale, Pennsylvania.
+Wednesday along the 200 block of Wolfenden Avenue in Collingdale.

-Video captured on the home's Ring camera shot the two men grab him from behind and threw him to the ground.
+Video captured on the home's Ring camera showed the two men grab the victim from behind and throw him to the ground.

-Kamara escaped the crushing poverty of Liberia a few years ago and was planning to take the family back to Africa for a vacation.
+Kamara escaped the crushing poverty of Liberia a few years ago and was planning to take his family back to Africa for a vacation.
 So he borrowed $11,000.

 The thieves got away with his bag and all his money.

-"It seems like they were hiding somewhere because when we checked the video camera, we didn't see where they were coming from," said Amariatu Kamara, the victim's wife.
-"He
+"It seems like they were hiding somewhere because when we checked the video camera, we didn't see where they were coming from," said the victim's wife Amariatu Kamara.

-was not expecting it, I've been here for like seven years and this is the first time something like this happen."
+"He was not expecting it.
+I've been here for like seven years and this is the first time something like this happen."

 The crime has stunned neighbors.